sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 					2. properyValue : 3000
 					3. condtionalOperator : >=

-		2. Logical Operators
+		2. Get the Logical Operators (applicable only if multiple conditions exists)
 			a.
-Ex: if where condition is : department='Dev'  or department='HR' and salary>=3000
+Ex: if where condition is : `department='Dev' or department='HR' and salary>=3000`
 				i.
 Extract the logical operators in sequence and display/store in collection Output String : [or,and]

-		3. Order by Operators
+		3. Get order by fields if Order by Operators exists
 			a.
 Ex query : select  *  from emp order by salary
 			b.
-The output should be
+The output String should be
 				i.
 Order by field :   salary
-			c.
 			Note:  ‘where’ may present in the query.

-        4. Group by Operators
+        4. Get group by fields if Group by Operators exists
 		    a.
-Ex Query : select * from emp group by department
+Ex Query : `select * from emp group by department`
 		    b.
-The output should be
+The output String should be
 			    i.
 Group by field : department
 		    Note: ‘where’ may present in the query.

-	    5. Aggregate functions
+	    5. Parse and diaplay the Aggregate functions
 		    a.
-Ex: Query: select max(sal), min(age),count(*) from emp
+Ex: Query: `select max(sal), min(age),count(*) from emp`
 			    i.
-The output should be
+The output String should be
 				    1. Aggregate function - 1
 					    a.
 Function name : max
 					    b.
 Field name        : sal